britive/terraform-provider-britive/docs/resources/application.md

 In addition to the above arguments, the following attributes are exported.

-* `id` - An identifier for the application.
+* `id` - The unique identifier for the application resource.

-* `catalog_app_id` - The id of the application type.
+* `catalog_app_id` - The identifier of the application type in the Britive catalog.

-* `entity_root_environment_group_id` - The root environment group ID for the Snowflake Standalone application.
+* `entity_root_environment_group_id` - The root environment group ID (only for Snowflake Standalone applications).

 ## Import

-You can import an application using any of these accepted formats:
+Applications can be imported using one of the following formats:

 ```sh
 terraform import britive_application.new apps/{{application_id}}